 Peer Education is students learning from other students.
 The goal is to help students develop the tools needed for making informed choices and functioning more effectively with others and in groups.

-RSVP Peer Educators are students who educate other students to make a difference on campus.
+Be Well Peer Educators: Relationship & Sexual Violence Prevention are students who educate other students on relationship & sexual violence in order to make a difference on campus.
 Peer Educators are responsible, enthusiastic, dedicated student leaders that help provide workshops, facilitate discussions, and help with campus events.

-RSVP Peer Educators may help with the following:
+Be Well Peer Educators: Relationship & Sexual Violence Prevention may help with the following: